 FAFSA stands for the Free Application For Federal Student Aid.
 It's a program run by the U.S. Department of Education and is the largest provider of student financial aid in the nation.
 The federal government annually provides $120 billion dollars in federal student aid.
 Aid is distributed based on financial need, as determined by the application.
-The FAFSA is a free gift of money and will not need to be repaid.

 Did you know that a grant is a gift of money that does not need to be repaid?

 There are many different types of grant programs through either FAFSA or other governmental/organizational grant programs.
 For example, the Federal Pell Grant is one of the long-standing ways that the government helps students pay for college, based on need.